-- The Headteacher consults with the governors to determine the extent to which the requirement for Collective Worship to be 'wholly or mainly of a broadly Christian character' is not appropriate for the school or groups of pupils within the school.
-It is also advised that the matter is brought to the attention of the school's link inspector/adviser or the inspector/adviser responsible for RE and Collective Worship. katy.staples@bristoldiocese.org - 2.
-The Headteacher and the governors consult with parents. - 3.
-If a decision to seek a Determination has been reached, the Headteacher must apply to the SACRE in writing, outlining the reasons why a Determination is being sought and giving evidence to support this. - 4.
+1. The Headteacher consults with the governors to determine the extent to which the requirement for Collective Worship to be 'wholly or mainly of a broadly Christian character' is not appropriate for the school or groups of pupils within the school.
+It is also advised that the matter is brought to the attention of the school's link inspector/adviser and the adviser responsible for RE and Collective Worship.
+Katy Staples katy.staples@bristoldiocese.org The clerk to Swindon SACRE will also need to be informed: Sarah Lawrence SLawrence@swindon.gov.uk

+- 2. The Headteacher and the governors consult with parents. - 3.
+A decision to seek a Determination has been reached, the Headteacher must apply to the SACRE in writing, outlining the reasons why a Determination is being sought and giving evidence to support this.
+In the case of Academies agreement for a determination must be sought from the sponsors. - 4.
 The SACRE will consider the application for a Determination and may request the Headteacher to present the application in person to clarify any issues and answer any questions. - 5.
 In considering the application, the SACRE will take account of the views of: - a) the Officer representing the Director of Education; - b) the family background of the pupils concerned. - 6.
 The SACRE may accept or reject an application, but cannot modify it.
-Each constituent group on the SACRE is allowed one vote, with the decision being reached on a majority.

-- 7. The SACRE will notify the Headteacher and the governors of its decision in writing. - 8.
+Each constituent group on the SACRE is allowed one vote, with the decision being reached on a majority. - 7.
+The SACRE will notify the Headteacher and the governors of its decision in writing. - 8.
 A determination will last for 5 years from the date of its effect, after which time it must be reviewed. - 9.
-If a Determination is accepted, it will be the Headteacher's responsibility to decide what form the alternative worship will take, and inform SACRE, the governors and parents. - 10.
+If a Determination is accepted, it will be the Headteacher's responsibility to decide what form the alternative worship will take, and inform SACRE, the governors and parents.
+In the case of Academies the Principal will need to inform the sponsor what form the alternative worship will take. - 10.
 Where such a Determination is made in respect of all or some of the pupils in the school, daily Collective Worship must still be provided for them.
 Where a determination has been granted in respect of a class or description of pupils of a particular faith or religion, the alternative Collective Worship may be provided for those pupils as a whole.
 It may not be distinctive of any particular denomination of any faith or religion, but may be distinctive of a particular faith or religion.
 Parents continue to have a right to withdraw their children from the Collective Worship.